lathropd/coding-class/class_01.md

+#Welcome to coding for journalists!

+Hi, welcome to python for journalists.
+If you're not taking this as part of the class, you'll need to go through a few preliminary steps.
+Hopefully for those in the class, you can skip to the section, called "Enter the Python."

+##Install VirtualBox, your computer within an computer

+Since everyone is using kinds of computers on different OS versions and may not have administrative rights, we're using a "VirtualBox" to run a virtual "Linux Workstation" on everyone's machine.
+Trust us, it's not as scary as it sounds.

 Go to [virtualbox.org](https://www.virtualbox.org/wiki/Downloads) and download the installer for your operating system.
 (Note, for those who are in the class, using a work computer, IT has already done this for you.)

 <br>